Multimodal Diffusion Forcing

 Abstract

-Given a dataset of expert trajectory, standard imitation learning approaches typically learn a direct mapping from observations (e.g., RGB images) to actions.
-However, such mthods often overlook the rich interplay between different modalities, i.e., sensory inputs, actions, and rewards—which is crucial for modeling robot behavior and understanding task outcomes.
-In this work, we propose Masked Trajectory Diffusion (MTD), a unified framework for learning from multimodal robot trajectories via masked diffusion model.
-Given sequences of point clouds, actions, force signals, and rewards, MTD randomly masks out data entries and trains a diffusion model to reconstruct them.
-This training objective encourages the model to learn temporal and cross-modal dependencies, such as predicting the effects of actions on force or inferring states from partial observations.
-We evaluate MTD on contact-rich, partially observable manipulation tasks in simulation.
-We also demonstrate that MTD can simultaneously serve as a planner, a dynamics model, and an anomaly detector with a single model without retraining.
+Given a dataset of expert trajectories, standard imitation learning approaches typically learn a direct mapping from observations (e.g., RGB images) to actions.
+However, such methods often overlook the rich interplay between different modalities, i.e., sensory inputs, actions, and rewards — which is crucial for modeling robot behavior and understanding task outcomes.
+In this work, we propose Multimodal Diffusion Forcing, a unified framework for learning from multimodal robot trajectories that extends beyond action generation.
+Rather than modeling a fixed distribution, MDF applies random partial masking and trains a diffusion model to reconstruct the trajectory.
+This training objective encourages the model to learn temporal and cross-modal dependencies, such as predicting the effects of actions on force signals or inferring states from partial observations.
+We evaluate MDF on contact-rich, forceful manipulation tasks in simulated and real-world environments.
+Our results show that MDF not only delivers versatile functionalities, but also achieves strong performance, and robustness under noisy observations.

 Real World Forceful Manipulation